devaspros/nested_form/README.md

 gem 'nested_form'
 ```

-And then add it to the Asset Pipeline in the application.js file:
+And then add it to the Asset Pipeline in `app/assets/javascripts/application.js` file:

 ```
 //= require jquery_nested_form